 Security requirements for an issue tracking system entail implementing robust user authentication, access controls, and data encryption to safeguard against unauthorized access and protect sensitive information.
 Regular security assessments and updates are essential to address potential vulnerabilities and maintain a secure environment.

-Requirement attributes
+5.4Requirement attributes

 The system should have an intuitive user interface for ease of use.